Best Van for Camper Conversion?

 Your power plans are a big factor.
 We decided to go BIG with solar, because of our kitchen and other power needs.

-Our build has a 950w tilt-able solar panel and 3 200 amp hour AGM batteries
+Our build has a 950w tilt-able solar panel and three 200 amp hour AGM batteries.
+After 12 months on the road with progress in lithum batteries and our experience in cloudy/rainy weather we upgrades to lithum.

 An early decision in kitchen planning is fuel type.
-Propane is very common but for us, we wanted to avoid adding more fuel sources to our build.
+Propane is very common but personally, we wanted to avoid adding more fuel sources to our build.
 Thus, we have opted for an induction (electric) cooktop.

 There are pros and cons to each option: